charliemikels/figura-music-player/scripts/music_player/README.md

 - `.register_…`/`.remove_(callback_type)_callback()`: Similar to the File Processor's callback system, this lets you piggy back of of the song's event loop to run functions.
 There are three callback types
   - `stop`: Is called every time the song is stopped.
 It will also pass why the song stopper (either a "normal" or an "emergency" stop).
   - `update`: Is called every time the song is updated.
   - `meta`: some instructions are meta instructions.
-They don't impact the playback audio, but it can be useful to sync certen events in the song.
+They don't impact the playback audio, but it can be useful to sync certain events in the song.
 This callback will be given the event ID and its data when it is called.

-In addition to managing the song itself, `SongPlayer`s are also reponcible for displaying the in-world info text for the playing song.
-That includeds the progress bar, song title, and mute instructions.
+In addition to managing the song itself, `SongPlayer`s are also responsible for displaying the in-world info text for the playing song.
+That includes the progress bar, song title, and mute instructions.

 Song players actually use multiple event loops to manage themselves.